Conventional Loan After Chapter 7 Bankruptcy

 Rebuilding Credit with Secured Credit Cards

-- Apply for a secured credit card, which requires a cash deposit that serves as your credit limit
+- Apply for a secured credit card (you make a cash deposit that becomes your credit limit)

-- Settle the balance in full every month
+- Pay the full balance every single month without fail

 Checking Your Credit Report